Metaboverse/manuscript/output/manuscript.md

   Illustration comparing traditional metabolic data analysis methods and the holistic approaches that Metaboverse offers.
 Traditionally, when a scientist performs an -omics experiment, they tend to focus on a couple of features that are differentially regulated.
 Metaboverse inversely contextualizes the data across the metabolic network and identifies interesting regulatory patterns in the data.
 ](./content/figures/overview.png "Square image"){#fig:overview}

 In order to provide a platform for the exploration of single or multi-omic metabolic data, we developed several computational features to aid in the aims discussed above.
 First, we developed a pattern search engine for the rapid and automated identification of patterns and trends in -omic data on the metabolic network.
-Conceptually, this search engine borrows principles of topological motif searching from graph theory [@doi:10.1126/science.1089167; @doi:10.1038/ng881].
-In the computational science context, a motif is simply a reoccurring pattern in network structure, or the organization of network entities and their relationships to one another.
-However, with -omic data, we are more interested in identifying patterns in expression or abundance of genes, proteins, and metabolites.
-Previous work by Checkik, et. al. introduced the concept of "activity motifs", where instead of identifying motifs based on network structure, they were identified using the expression characteristics of nodes in transcription factor binding signaling networks [@doi:10.1038/nbt.1499].
-We  adapted this methodology to search and interactively display interesting regulatory patterns within the global metabolic network.
-For example, at a reaction the input may be high and the output low, indicating some sort of regulatory event occurring in the model. <i>Metaboverse</i> will search the global network from a pre-defined library of regulatory patterns (or motifs) and return a graphical table of conserved patterns.
-Input data for each -omics type requires associated statistical values associated with each measurement for a measured entity, which are used to weight motifs and prioritize returned results.
-Users will also be able to design their own patterns through an interactive pattern drawing tool, and even design specific scenarios that are cognizant of feature type (in progress).
-For example, one might be interested in a pattern where a protein displays higher expression, but the resulting metabolite is decreased.
+Conceptually, this search engine borrows principles of topological motif searching from graph theory [@doi:10.1126/science.1089167; @doi:10.1038/ng881] and builds upon the concept of "activity motifs" [@doi:10.1038/nbt.1499].
 Another feature introduced in <i>Metaboverse</i> allows for the interactive exploration of specific reactions or reaction entities with on-the-fly pattern search analysis.
 Users can explore specific pathways of interest and look for other interesting patterns and trends in pathways of interest.
-Users can also select a specific metabolite, protein, complex, or gene and explore patterns across pathways in a feature neighborhood search.
-For example, a user might identify a change in one metabolite in a particular pathway and want to explore what distal effects this change has in other pathways that use this metabolite.
-This functionality moves the analysis away from our traditional, strictly defined pathway approach to analysis, and helps contextualize the far-reaching effects changes in metabolism can have across the classical pathways in metabolism.

-One challenge in metabolomics data analysis in sparsity of data points.
-While thousands of metabolites exist in human metabolism, the current state of the technology for determining which mass spectra belong to which metabolite can be challenging and often results in a limited number of data points being quantified.
-These can lead to gaps in the metabolic network which can be challenging to explore and analyze.
-We therefore introduce a reaction collapse feature that allows for summarization of reactions for which data is missing.
-This methodology can use RNA-seq data to inform prioritization of particular paths.
-For example, one metabolite may be converted to a downstream product in two different manners, but by using the gene expression data from a model, one can determine that one path is active while the other in inactive.
+Perturbations in the abundance or behavior of a particular metabolic network component can lead to downstream genotypic and phenotypic modulations in a biological system.
+We include an interactive perturbation connectivity module to allow users to explore the effects of perturbations on their system.
+Finally, we tackle the challenge of sparsity, particularly in metabolomics datasets, by introducing a reaction collapsing or bridging feature that allows for searching for motifs across multiple reactions, where intermediate steps of the reaction trajectory may not have measured values for their respective input or output components.

-<i>Metaboverse</i> is designed to handle standard two-condition experiments, flux metabolomics, and time-course experiments.
+<i>Metaboverse</i> is designed to handle standard two-condition experiments, flux metabolomics (in progress), and time-course experiments (in progress).
 Time-course inputs can be single-omics, or static RNA-seq and/or proteomics with multiple metabolomic time-points.
 Users input fold change and statistical measures from their respective -omics, and <i>Metaboverse</i> reconciles the inputs for layering on the metabolic network. <i>Metaboverse</i> can handle data from a variety of model organisms, including humans, mouse, yeast, zebrafish, and more.
 The foundational curation of <i>Metaboverse</i> is built on the Reactome curations of metabolism, so any of the 90+ species available on that platform are also available within the <i>Metaboverse</i> environment.
 In order to validate these methodologies available in <i>Metaboverse</i> we analyzed two-condition, flux metabolomics, and time-course datasets and provide vignettes that highlight <i>Metaboverse's</i> reliability in extracting canonical features, as well as novel features and patterns, from well-defined biological models.
 We outline the technical specs for computational biologists in the methods section, and the biological utilities in the main text for wet bench biologists.
 We intend that <i>Metaboverse</i> will be foundational in our ability to more deeply and holistically explore metabolism and aid in our ability to provide more context within metabolic models.

 ## Results